NXP/nxmw/doc/windows/readme.md

 west update
 ```

 >**Note:** The complete setup takes 10-15 minutes to download.
+If network error occured, you will see a message update failed for project.
+Try `west update` again.

-Once downloaded you should have the NX middleware and all the required SDK files.
+- Once downloaded you should have the NX middleware and all the required SDK files.

 - If you have cloned the NX Middleware using git, and west setup is not done, you can follow the following steps